 2. Spend a day in the Old Town

 A cultural crossroads between the east and west, Baščaršija, meaning the main trading centre in Turkish, is where most visitors start the tour of the Old Town.
 Within short walking distances away, you will find numerous historic buildings and museums.
-Worthy diversions include the Gazi Husrev-beg Mosque, the first mosque in the world to have electricity in 1898, Old Orthodox Church, Brusa Bezistan (museum of history), Museum of the Jews of Bosnia and Herzegovina and the City Hall.
+Worthy diversions include the Gazi Husrev-beg Mosque, the first mosque in the world to have electricity in 1898, Old Orthodox Church, Brusa Bezistan (Museum of History), Museum of the Jews of Bosnia and Herzegovina, and the City Hall.

 The City Hall, an imposing neo-Moorish building, was badly damaged during the Bosnian War.
-With generous donations from other European countries and years of work, the building is now restored to its former glory.
+With generous donations from European countries and after years of work, the building is now restored to its former glory.

 3. Haggle with hawkers in the Old Town

 The narrow, cobbled streets of the Old Town are lined with a rich variety of independent shops, selling everything from decorative Arabian lanterns to copper coffee sets and carpets.

 4. Discover the delights of Bosnian cuisine

 Like Sarajevo itself, local cuisine is a fusion of east and west.
 Sogan dolma (stuffed onions), Bosanski ionac (a meat and vegetable stew), burek (stuffed pastry), ćevapi or ćevapčići (grilled sausage wrapped in pita) are hugely popular.
 In traditional restaurants, dishes are served in sahans (metal plate with a cover).